 Summary

 My current teaching is focused around Cognitive Psychology (emotion and cognition, decision making, problem solving, vision, consciousness, cognitive aspects of cyberpsychology); and Attachment Theory (social and emotional development, caregiving, attachment-based therapies, and romantic relationships.).
-I supervise research projects in: Attachment Theory; visual object recognition, and the influence of Artificial Intelligence on the future of work (taking a psychological focus to this new research area).
+I supervise research projects in: Attachment Theory.

 About